An Audacious Plan in the Twilight

 Again, no one knows the answers to these questions.
 The quest to find answers to any of them is powerful motivation for these divers.
 It’s what drives them to risk everything to plunge into the twilight zone, and then while away the hours decompressing in the shallows.

 Scale is perhaps the biggest challenge facing this tiny research community.
-It’s a big ocean, and twilight zone reefs are at least as extensive as shallow reefs.
+It’s a big ocean, and twilight zone reefs are at least as extensive as shallow reefs are.
 At the current rate of exploration, any insights that might influence conservation decisions are likely still decades away.
 But Richard Pyle, for one, seems confident that a change is underway, and that the area of research he pioneered 30 years ago is about to take off.

 Much of the research thus far has been focused on discovering new species and documenting the distribution and extent of deep-water coral reefs.
 But Shepherd, Rocha, and Pinheiro say there is much more interesting work to be done at twilight depths—work that will clarify these habitats’ ecology and the environmental factors that influence the communities of organisms that call them home.
 This will require more time, greater investment, and more brave souls willing to venture into the twilight zone.